Police: Virginia Mom Tried To Suffocate Newborn In Plastic Bin

-A young Virginia mom has been arrested, after authorities in Roanoke say that she tried to kill her own newborn baby.
+A young Virginia mom has been arrested after authorities in Roanoke say that she tried to kill her own newborn baby.
 WSLS News reports that the mother is a juvenile, so her name has not been released to the public.

-Roanoke police responded to a residence, on suspicion that a baby had been birthed by a juvenile.
+Roanoke police responded to a residence on suspicion that a baby had been birthed by a juvenile.
 According to reports, the teen girl in the home denied giving birth to a newborn in the residence.
 However, her story began to crumble when officers noted the sound of a baby crying, which was coming from somewhere in the home.
 This is where the case takes a horrifying turn.

 Police say that the newborn infant was located in a sealed plastic container in a room in the home.
 Fortunately, the baby was alive, though no thanks to the alleged efforts of the Virginia mom who denied even giving birth.